woltapp/react-native-assignment/README.md

 Implement a shift booking application with React Native and utilize the provided mock API.
 See __[documentation](api/README.md)__ for the API.

-The application must implement at least the following views:
+The application must implement the following views according the [design spec](./design-spec.pdf):

-* __My shifts__ (booked shifts)
+* __My shifts__
-  * filter/select/group by area
-  * filter/select/group by date
-  * cancel shifts
+  * lists all booked shifts
-* __Shifts__ (all shifts)
-  * filter/select/group by area
-  * filter/select/group by date
+  * shifts are grouped by dates
-  * book cancelled/non-booked shifts
+  * shifts can be cancelled

-Shifts must be bookable and cancellable according to the API documentation.

-In addition, the following optional view can be implemented:

-* __Overview__
+* __Available shifts__
-  * amount of booked shifts
-  * amount of bookable and available shifts
+  * filter shifts by the city
-  * amounts grouped by areas
+  * shifts are grouped by dates

-UI/UX considerations:
+  * shifts can be booked or cancelled

+Relevant assets can be found in [`./assets`](./assets).

+Considerations:

+* we expect clean and robust state management
+* we do not expect you to use a lot of time for the setup - you may use a starter repo
-* the design is up to the assignee and is part of the assignment
+* the UI design is a reference and 1:1 implementation is not absolutely necessary
-* we expect the UI to follow good UX patterns
-* impress us with good visual style and animations

-Other considerations:
+* creative skills can be used to improve the design

+Submission:

 * the API is not required to be included in the answer, but can be
 * include instructions how to run the app
-* 3rd party libraries may be used; include short explanation why they are used
+* 3rd party libraries may be used

 ## Mock API run instructions